smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 These are the Modes of Operator Replay virtual display device management.
 The configuration requirements for each mode are discussed below.
 This is a summary of what each mode implies.

-- Mode 1 (*DFT): Operator Replay assumes that the IBM i system will automatically allocate virtual display devices, either because automatic virtual device creation is enabled (per system values QAUTOCFG and QAUTOVRT) or because a sufficient number of virtual display devices was created manually in advance.
+- Mode 1 (\*DFT): Operator Replay assumes that the IBM i system will automatically allocate virtual display devices, either because automatic virtual device creation is enabled (per system values QAUTOCFG and QAUTOVRT) or because a sufficient number of virtual display devices was created manually in advance.
 This mode relies entirely on the IBM i system to select and allocate virtual devices.
 It does not use the Agent's Telnet Exit program.

-- Mode 2 (*CTL): Useful when there will be low-volume activity for Operator Replay scripts, a single Device Name and IP Address can be registered using the Operator Replay Configuration menu option.
+- Mode 2 (\*CTL): Useful when there will be low-volume activity for Operator Replay scripts, a single Device Name and IP Address can be registered using the Operator Replay Configuration menu option.
 This Mode can support security restrictions if the named device description has its object authority limited to only Operator Replay script users.
 But it limits Operator Replay script execution to serial mode, since the single display device can only be used for one script job at a time.

-- Mode 3 (*USER): This mode supports multiple virtual devices that are each restricted to a specific User Profile and IP Address.
+- Mode 3 (\*USER): This mode supports multiple virtual devices that are each restricted to a specific User Profile and IP Address.
 The LSAM User Management master file is used to register these relationships and to provide the Telnet connection parameters at run time.
 This profile of assigning one device to each user reflects a parallel management of the IBM i object authority for each device description.
 By this means, Operator Replay is configured to cooperate with the site-specific strategy for virtual device security.
 See additional detail about how to configure this Mode in the instructions below.

-- Mode 4 (*CMD): This mode resembles Mode 3, but by utilizing command line parameters to specify the Device Name and IP Address it is possible to eliminate the restricted association of devices to user names.
+- Mode 4 (\*CMD): This mode resembles Mode 3, but by utilizing command line parameters to specify the Device Name and IP Address it is possible to eliminate the restricted association of devices to user names.
 This mode enables more flexibility for executing parallel Operator Replay scripts that all require the same user profile, by allowing the same user name to start jobs on multiple different virtual display devices.
 It would be possible to enable parallel processing of scripts using Mode 1, but the *CMD mode might better support unique site restrictions on which virtual display devices can be used for Operator Replay operations, yet without the 1-1-1 constraints on User-Device-IPAddress imposed by *USER Mode 3.

-Configuring the IBM i LSAM for any of these modes requires using two LSAM menu options to maintain (a) the User Management master file and (b) the Operator Replay Configuration options.
+Configuring the IBM i LSAM for any of these modes requires using two LSAM menu options to maintain:
+ - the User Management master file and
+ - the Operator Replay Configuration options.

 The LSAM User Management function (LSAM sub-menu 4, option 1) is used for User Profile and secure Password registration.
 The User Management master file is also utilized by other LSAM features.
-But for Operator Replay virtual device management Mode 3, this master file supports additional data fields that turn it into a table of User, Device Name and IP Address associations.
+But for Operator Replay virtual device management Mode 3, this master file supports additional data fields that extend its function to include a table of User, Device Name and IP Address associations.

-When performing the following LSAM configuration tasks, both User Management and Operator Replay Configuration support using **F1=Help** to display a summary reminder of the rules and requirements for implementing the three Modes of virtual device management.
+When performing the following LSAM configuration tasks, both User Management and Operator Replay Configuration support using **F1=Help** to display a summary reminder of the rules and requirements for implementing the three non-default Modes of virtual device management.

 ### Configuration for Mode 1 (*DFT)